Beatrice (band): (Ancestor-)Bikini

 After the dissolution of Beatrice in 1981, Feró Nagy and József Vedres, with the three remaining members of Dynamite, founded the Bikini in 1982.
 The drummer was Gábor Németh, who later became a member of Beatrice for a short time.
 They played punk-rock-like music with new waves, Beatrice songs on their concerts.
 After two albums, Feró Nagy got out, his successor became Louis D. Nagy.
 In the ensemble's music, the change resulted in a remarkable renewal, and the Feró period was later awarded the Ancient Bikini flag.

 In 1999, the Ancient Bikini set up for a concert, and since then has been on a casual basis.
 Alajos Németh (the only founding member to play in the Bikini to date) rarely participates in these concerts, mostly by Facó Laczik.
 Beatrice concerts also occasionally play some Ancient Bikini songs.

 Feró Nagy participated in the work of D. Nagy's Bikini as a writer.
 His compositions include Before I Go, which is currently on Beatrice concerts, and is also on the new album.

 The combination of Kuroshio

-At the end of 1988, Lajos Miklóska (singer and bassist) and the band of László Brúger, who played Beatrice's guitar for a while (but later), was a part of the Beatrice because of health problems from Beatrice. drummer).
-The band worked for a year or two and gave a few concerts, some of which remained on bootlegs.
+At the end of 1988, Lajos Miklóska (singer and bassist) joined László Brúger, who had previously played guitar with Beatrice for a time.
+Because of health problems affecting Beatrice's drummer, the group became part of Beatrice's lineup.
+The band remained active for a year or two and performed a handful of concerts, some of which survive onined on bootleg recordings.